LucaPipolo/gulp-static-starterkit/.github/ISSUE_TEMPLATE/bug.md

 ## Steps to reproduce [ Good To Have ]

 Tell us how to reproduce this issue.
-Please, use an ordered list to do so.
+Please, use an ordered list of steps to do so.